fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 The PEDAC session was helpful in breaking down a problem I ordinarily would have no idea how to solve.
 I think now it's just being able to efficiently recall Ruby syntax to actually complete these problems.

 After drastically cutting down on the amount of verbiage in the Medium 2, Question 2 exercise, I think I finally grasp the concept.
 When we pass arguments to methods, we are passing *values*, __not variables__.

+##### 06/10/20 (Tue)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 3: Practice Problems
+  - Medium 2
+  - Hard 1
+- RB101 - Lesson 4: Ruby Collections
+  - Collection Basics
+  - Looping

+__*Time spent*__<br/>
+121 minutes

+__*Thoughts*__<br/>
+After the strangeness of Medium 2 exercises, Hard 1 problems seemed easier.
+Maybe that's just because the concepts are cumulative, and grasping the concepts initially is the hard bit.
+Lesson 4 seems relatively straightforward - we've covered this implicitly through all the other lessons so far.